rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ssh/libssh_auth_bypass.md

 **CHECK_BANNER**

-This is a banner check for the `libssh` string.
+This is a banner check for libssh.
 It's not sophisticated, and the banner may be changed, but it may prevent false positives due to how the OOB authentication packet always returns `true`.

 ## Usage

-Testing against libssh 0.8.3:
+Positive testing against unpatched libssh 0.8.3:

 ```
 msf5 > use auxiliary/scanner/ssh/libssh_auth_bypass